DanielO/blt-src/doc/picture.rst

   specification.
 Color components are clamped to 255.

   **-invert** *boolean*
      Indicates to invert mask.
-This only has affect is the **-mask** switch is set.
+This only has effect is the **-mask** switch is set.

   **-mask** *mask*